Digital_Nomad_Packing_Header

 1. Backpack

-It all starts and ends with a backpack.
+It all starts with a backpack.
 This will be your trusty friend from the very beginning of your journey, but we didn’t need to tell you that.
 You may also opt for a suitcase, but we recommend bringing a backpack as well for your essentials and electronic devices.
 You’ll be able to keep them with you at all times, which is especially useful with the uncertainty that can arise with travel (I’m looking at you, lost checked luggage!).

 So what is the best digital nomad backpack for you?
 We recommend getting yourself a relatively big backpack so it isn’t a hassle to fit everything in each time you move, but if you’re planning to bring a suitcase to give yourself enough space then you won’t need an oversized backpack.